dbr-mylo/june-2025/docs/core-features/template-settings-spec.md

 ## Page Layout

 * Set page size and individual margins (top, right, bottom, left) using numeric inputs.
-* Live ruler preview in the Template Settings UI.

 ## Global Hyphenation

 * Toggle hyphenation on/off for the entire template.
 * Configure basic rules (e.g., minimum prefix/suffix characters).
 * Hyphenation is a Template-level setting and does not live in individual styles.

-## Style Palette

-* Define up to **10 named styles** (e.g., Heading 1, Body Text, Caption).
-* Each style includes:

-  * Font family
-  * Font size
-  * Font weight
-  * Text color
-  * Line height
-  * Letter spacing
-* Styles are managed within the palette and are applied via toolbar dropdown or on-canvas palette.

-## Contributor Controls (Template-Dependent)

-* Contributors can toggle the following if allowed by the Template:

-  * Page numbering
-  * Header visibility
-  * Footer visibility

 ## Smart Text Sanitation (Preview Only)